Who is Eligible for Home Health Care Under Medicare?

 Home health nurse discussing Medicare with her patient.

 Medicare is a federal health insurance program that serves as a vital support system for people aged 65 and older.
-Patients may be eligible for Medicare earlier if they have certain disabilities, End-Stage Renal Disease or ALS.
+Patients may be eligible for Medicare earlier if they have certain disabilities, end-stage renal disease or amyotrophic lateral sclerosis (ALS).
 Among Medicare’s unique benefits is home health care, which provides skilled nursing, therapies and other care services to those with specific health needs.

 Basic Eligibility for Medicare Home Health Care Benefits

-To be eligible for Medicare home health care benefits, the patient must meet several key criteria to help determine if the patient’s condition and home environment warrant home health care benefits.
+To be eligible for Medicare home health care benefits, you must meet several key criteria that help determine if your condition warrants home health care benefits.
+1

 Home health medicare eligibility

-In addition to being homebound, the patient must require intermittent skilled nursing care or skilled therapy services.
+In addition to being homebound, you must require intermittent skilled nursing care or skilled therapy services.

-The patient’s physician must authorize home health care services and review the patient’s care plan regularly.
+Your physician must authorize home health care services and review your care plan regularly.

-The patient must have the required face-to-face encounter with their physician within the timeframes required by Medicare.
+You must have a required face-to-face encounter with your physician within the timeframes required by Medicare.
 The encounter must also be related to the primary reason you need home health care.
+2

 The agency providing care must be certified by Medicare.